 While the exchange rates will be similar to banks, and some non-bank services will have a minimum send amount, the upside is that the fees will be less.

-The main players in non-bank foreign exchange are:
+The main plAyers Group in non-bank foreign exchange are:

 Some have minimum and maximum sends, they vary in their fees and so on… Explore them all, check out the conversion rate calculators on their websites, and make your choice.
 Note that some institutions will have calculators for both the inter-bank rate and the customer exchange rate.
 The inter-bank rate is a better deal, however that’s not the rate you’ll be getting on a personal transfer!